Kehvarl/roguelikedev-2021/Progress_Log.md

   * I just made it 100% certain that the troll would regain HP or decay every 5 turns.   with 5 HP it becomes a Risen Troll.
   * We now have generic Decay and Regenerate features for dead monsters.
 And a Resurrect function in the Death functions.
   * I may give Live trolls a regeneration feature too.
 Might be time to strip some of this out of hard-code and into configurable settings.
+  * Dead monsters track some of the state of their past life
+  * On resurrect, we put those settings back into place